Winterize in Fall

 1. Winterize Windows

-Heated air will escape and cold air will enter your house if borders around your windows have cracks.
+Heated air will escape and cold air will enter your house if the borders around your windows have cracks.
 Caulking should get replaced regularly, and you ought to check each fall for holes that require to be patched, as well as holes anyplace outside your house.
 “You need to be positive your home’s envelope is secure,” Cusato says.

 2. Replace Weatherstripping Around Doors